Qiskit/qiskit.org/content/learn/intro-qc-qh.md

 ## Contributors
 The lectures and labs were prepared and delivered by Abraham Asfaw, Elisa B&auml;umer, James Wootton, Zlatko Minev, Nicholas Bronn, Antonio Mezzacapo and Abhinav Kandala.
 <br/><br/>
 During the delivery of the lectures in 2020 as part of the Qiskit Global Summer School, Brian Ingmanson, Susan Kirschner and Josie Kies hosted the lectures.
-Amira Abbas hosted the discussion on careers in quantum computing, which included Jay Gambetta, Steve Girvin, John Preskill, Marina Radulaski, Monika Schleier-Smith, Brigitta Whaley.
+Amira Abbas hosted the discussion on careers in quantum computing, which included Jay Gambetta, Steve Girvin, John Preskill, Marina Radulaski, Monika Schleier-Smith, Birgitta Whaley.
 Paul Searle edited the videos.

 ## Usage and Citation
 If you use the lectures and labs in your course, you can gain access to the [IBM Quantum Educators Program](https://quantum-computing.ibm.com/programs/educators).
 Please cite the material as <br/><br/>